ArrajKamel/DataSystemTransmission/readme.md

 - Stimulate both Tx and Rx modules.
 - Verify end-to-end data integrity.
 - Validate FSM transitions and error handling (e.g., bad checksum).

-## Tools Used

-- VHDL (IEEE Std 1076-2008)
-- ModelSim / GHDL for simulation
-- GTKWave for waveform analysis

-## How to Run

-1. Open the project in your VHDL IDE or simulator.
-2. Compile the design files.
-3. Run the testbench for the full system or individual modules.
-4. Analyze waveforms to verify packet transmission and reception.

-## License

-This project is open-source under the MIT License.

 ---